-42. According to the administering Power, at the seventh meeting of the United Kingdom-Overseas Territories Joint Ministerial Council, held in 2018, the Government of the United Kingdom and the overseas territories reiterated the positions set out in the communiqué adopted at the sixth meeting of the Joint Ministerial Council, in which they had committed themselves to continuing the practice of mutual engagement ahead of international forums on climate change to ensure that the views and priorities of the overseas territories were fully reflected in negotiations.
-The United Kingdom reiterated its commitment to working with the overseas territories on the issue of extending the application of treaties concerning climate change to the territories, including taking forward the work to extend its ratification of the Doha Amendment to the Kyoto Protocol to those territories that had indicated their readiness for it.
+- 42. In 2016, the Government of Gibraltar requested the administering Power to extend its ratification of the Paris Agreement to Gibraltar.
+Gibraltar declared a climate emergency in May 2019 in order to pledge to make Gibraltar carbon neutral by 2020 and reduce emissions by 50 per cent by 2035.
+The Kigali Amendment to the Montreal Protocol on Substances that Deplete the Ozone Layer was extended to Gibraltar.
+According to the administering Power, the appropriate legislation has been drafted and operational measures have been prepared in that regard. - 43.
+Spain considers it important for the Gibraltarian authorities to build a sewage treatment plant, in compliance with the law of the European Union, and recalls that, in its judgment of 4 May 2017 in European Commission v.
+United Kingdom, the European Court of Justice declared that the United Kingdom had failed to fulfil its obligations under the European Union directive on urban wastewater treatment, in Gibraltar.

-- 43. Spain considers it important for the Gibraltarian authorities to build a sewage treatment plant, in compliance with the law of the European Union, and recalls that, in its judgment of 4 May 2017 in European Commission v.
-United Kingdom, the European Court of Justice declared that the United Kingdom had failed to fulfil its obligations under the European Union directive on urban wastewater treatment, in Gibraltar. - 44.
-According to the administering Power, the territorial Government had commenced a process to award the contract for the construction and operation of a wastewater treatment plant in Gibraltar.
-The process took longer than expected due to requirement to source the necessary technology for the operation of a system to process seawater, rather than drinking water.
-The construction of a wastewater treatment plan was expected to be completed in 2020.
+44. According to the administering Power, the territorial Government had commenced a process to award the contract for the construction and operation of a wastewater treatment plant in Gibraltar.
+The construction of a wastewater treatment plant is expected to be completed in 2021.